 In the world of golf, we hear so much about “swing changes.”
 Thanks to Tiger Woods, the golf world has an extremely biased understanding of what a swing change actually entails.
 He has laid claim to making several swing changes over the years.
 In this post, I will clarify what the announcers on T.V. are really talking about when they refer to a “swing-change” so that you can effectively conduct a swing change in your own game!

 Tiger has made several swing changes thanks to the guidance from several different swing coaches.
 From 1996 (his professional debut) to 2003, he worked with Butch Harmon, and recorded 8 major victories, including a 15 shot victory in 2000 at Pebble Beach.
 From 2004-2010, Tiger was under the guidance of Hank Haney, who led him to 6 major victories.
 From 2010-2014, he worked with Sean Foley, and recorded a total of zero major championship victories.
-From 2014-present day, Tiger has been working with a man by the name of Chris Como, and has had zero major championship victories.
-Here’s an interesting graph of Tiger’s performance by swing coach:
+From 2014-present day, Tiger has been working with Chris Como, and has had zero major championship victories.

 This post is not meant to criticize Tiger, or give a detailed history of his past.
 I think he has done well for himself, and surely shouldn’t be criticized for wanting to improve his golf game.
 I bring up Tiger because his story illustrates many of the points that I would like to make.
 In the following paragraphs, I will take you through the checklist that I go through before making a swing change, but first, I would like to define what a “swing change” means.